fermyon/advent-of-spin/CHALLENGE-1/README.md

 You can write your application in ANY language that compiles to WebAssembly.
 Though to skip the boilerplate, use `spin new` and use one of our language templates.

-If you want to use a language not provided by `spin new`, you can join us in the Discord for setup assistance.
+If you want to use a language not provided by `spin new`, you can join us in the Ferymon [Discord](https://discord.gg/AAFNfS7NGf) for setup assistance.

 Your application must: